drazvan91/barcodescanner-sdk-cordova/docs/troubleshooting.md

 # App crashes when the barcode picker is shown {#cordovaappcrash}

-An app crash when showing the barcode picker can occur if

-* there is a problem with your app key.
-The Scandit Barcode Scanner will crash when the correct app key is not set.
-Make sure you copied the app key from your account correctly when you are instantiating the SBSBarcodePicker object.

-* you are using the test edition of the Scandit Barcode Scanner and there is no internet connection.
-The trial edition requires an internet connection and the picker will shutdown when none is available.

-* there is a problem with our scanner and/or the way it is used in your app.
-Contact us at support@scandit.com with a description of the problem (if possible with a code snippet or project) including details about your setup (iOS version, iOS device name, info whether our demo app works correctly).
+An app crash when the barcode picker is shown can occur if there is a problem with our Scandit SDK and/or the way it is used in your app.
+Contact us at info@scandit.com with the details of your setup (Android version, Android device name, info whether our demo app works correctly, and a description of the problem).

+Note that for versions prior to 4.12, app crashes could also be the result of invalid app keys or use of the test version without internet access.
+This behavior has been removed in 4.12.
+Instead license validation or connectivity issues are now displayed in the barcode picker view.

 <br/>
 # Installing under Windows fails {#windowsinstall}